peablo/URF-Stats---API-Server/README.md

 MapReduce API:

+/mapReduce/mapReduceAllStats - This just performs the MapReduce operations and replaces the previous results on the chosen collection.
+/mapReduce/getMapReduceAllResults
-/mapReduce/mapReduceAllStats - This just PERFORMS the MapReduce operations and replaces the chosen /mapReduce/getMapReduceAllResults /mapReduce/getMapReduceResultsByChampion (param champId) - returns the results for all days, for a certain champion, as an array, sorted by day ("all" goes last)
+/mapReduce/getMapReduceResultsByChampion (param champId) - returns the results for all days, for a certain champion, as an array, sorted by day ("all" goes last)
 /mapReduce/getMapReduceResultsByWinrate (param day) - All results for a certain day, sorted by winrate